Matfield Green, Kansas: 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1859, Chase County was established within the Kansas Territory, which included the land for modern day Matfield Green.

 Matfield Green was named after Matfield, in England.
+The village green at Matfield in Kent is known as Matfield Green.

-In 1870, Bazaar Township, Chase County, Kansas which includes Matfield Green had a population of 376, growing to 1,096 by 1880.
+In 1870, Bazaar Township, Chase County, Kansas, which included Matfield Green at the time, had a population of 376, growing to 1,096 by 1880.
 In its heyday, at the beginning of the 20th century, Matfield Green grew to about 350 residents and possessed a bank, grocery store, livery and blacksmith, hardware, flour mill and lumberyard, and even a hotel for visitors.
 It also had its own schools.
 A post office existed in Matfield Green from January 11, 1867 to September 30, 1995.